AVerImaTeC Shared Task

 • Using this evidence, label the claim as Supported, Refuted given the evidence, Not Enough Evidence (if there isn't sufficient evidence to either support or refute it) or Conflicting Evidence/Cherry-picking (if the claim has both supporting and refuting evidence).

 • A response will be considered correct only if both the label is correct and the evidence adequate.
-As evidence retrieval evaluation is non-trivial to perform automatically, the participants will asked to help evaluate it manually to assess the systems fairly.
+As evidence retrieval evaluation is non-trivial to perform automatically, the participants will be asked to help evaluate it manually to assess the systems fairly.

 Data